Remarkable upper bounds for interpolation error constants on triangles: Acknowledgements

 \section{Acknowledgements}

-This work was supported by JSPS Grant-in-Aid for Scientific Research (B) Grant Number 24K00538.
-I would like to express my deepest gratitude to Prof.~Takuya Tuchiya of Osaka University, without whose encouragement and careful checking of the manuscript, I would not have been able to complete this paper.
+This work was supported by a Japan Society for the Promotion of Science Grant-in-Aid for Scientific Research (B) (grant number 24K00538).
+The author would like to express his deepest gratitude to Prof.~Takuya Tuchiya of Osaka University, without whose encouragement and careful checking of the manuscript, this paper would not have been completed.